Blogs

 wave

-Seismologist Lucy Jones noted the quake's proximity to the Elsinore fault, a significant seismic zone within the San Andreas fault system.
-She highlighted that this was the largest earthquake she'd seen on this particular fault since 1983.
-A series of smaller aftershocks followed the initial tremor, and there's a 7% chance of another similarly sized aftershock occurring.
-The USGS ShakeAlert system successfully notified some residents seconds before the shaking began, demonstrating the system's effectiveness.
+Seismologist Lucy Jones pointed out that the quake happened pretty close to the Elsinore fault, a major player in the San Andreas fault system.
+She said it’s the biggest quake she’s seen on that particular fault since 1983!
+And get this – a bunch of smaller aftershocks followed the main event.
+Apparently, there’s about a 7% chance of another similarly sized aftershock happening.
+Yikes!

 FAQ